-Schumer says debt ceiling must be addressed ‘by the end of this week’ as crisis date nears
+Biden says he cannot promise U.S. will not breach debt ceiling limit: ‘That’s up to Mitch McConnell.'

 Schumer’s letter added: “We do not have the luxury of waiting until October 18, as it is our responsibility to reassure the world that the United States meets our obligations in a timely fashion and that the full faith and credit of the United States should never be in question.
 The consequences of even approaching the X date could be disastrous for our economy and devastating to American families.”

-President Biden is also scheduled to speak about the debt ceiling on Monday.
 The White House has examined unilateral measures to deal with the debt ceiling, even circulating internal memos reviewing the possibility of minting a $1 trillion coin to finance the government’s debt.
 The administration has ruled out those ideas as impractical and likely to still lead to financial calamity.

+Congressional Republicans have uniformly backed McConnell’s position on the matter.
+They have pointed to Biden’s decision not to vote for raising the debt ceiling while he was a senator.
+Biden rejected that criticism on Monday, arguing his votes were different because he did so as part of an up-or-down vote that passed anyway.

+“Biden opposed raising the debt ceiling three times.
+And now he’s sanctimoniously lecturing Republicans about responsibility as he pushes for a $3.5 trillion reckless spending plan,” Sen. Tom Cotton (R-Ark.) said on Twitter in response to Biden’s speech.
+“Give me a break.”

 Senior Biden aides privately explored whether payments could continue even if U.S. breached debt ceiling

-In blocking its advance, Republicans led by Senate Minority Leader Mitch McConnell (R-Ky.) have argued Democrats instead should use the process known as reconciliation to lift the cap.
-Democrats have fiercely resisted this move, which would require them to raise the debt ceiling by a specific amount, potentially exposing them to a flurry of uncomfortable political attacks.
-“We’re not doing the debt ceiling through reconciliation.
-Period.
-End of discussion,” Warren Gunnels, a senior aide to Senate Budget Chairman Bernie Sanders (I-Vt.), said in an interview last week.
-Schumer, meanwhile, has described the tactic in the past as “risky,” signaling in recent days Democrats are opposed to relying on reconciliation.

-“It’s uncharted waters.
-Individual senators could move to delay and delay and delay,” Schumer said on the Senate floor last week.
-“It is very risky and could well lead us to default, even if only one senator wanted that to happen.
-That’s very possible.
-So you can’t do it this route.”

-Privately, though, lawmakers have started exploring the issue with the Senate parliamentarian.
-In recent guidance, the chamber’s rule-keeper acknowledged that Democrats theoretically could try to raise the debt ceiling through reconciliation, which requires only a simple majority rather than 60 votes for the Senate to proceed, according to an aide who spoke on the condition of anonymity to describe the document.
-This news was first reported by Punch Bowl News.
+In recent guidance, the Senate chamber’s rule-keeper acknowledged that Democrats theoretically could try to raise the debt ceiling through reconciliation, which requires only a simple majority rather than 60 votes for the Senate to proceed, according to an aide who spoke on the condition of anonymity to describe the document.
+This news was first reported by Punchbowl News.

 But the parliamentarian’s guidance also acknowledged the process could be lengthy, the source added, requiring a long debate over potentially endless amendments.
 That ultimately could delay the process until after the October 18 deadline, raising the risk of default.